pydicom/pynetdicom/docs/tutorials/create_scu.rst

 * Use DCMTK to start an Echo SCP
 * Create an application entity (AE) using *pynetdicom* and assocate with the Echo SCP
-* Use your AE as an Echo SCU by sending a request to the Echo SCP to use the verification service
+* Use your AE as an Echo SCU by sending a verification service request to the Echo SCP

 If you need to install *pynetdicom* please follow the instructions in the :doc:`installation guide</tutorials/installation>`.
 For this tutorial we'll